koutianqi/koutianqi.github.io/pages/research.markdown

 ### II.
 Enforcing Responsible Communication Norms
 _A core issue in the scholarship on socially responsible computing is translating conceptual understandings & tools into practical solutions.
 A key strand of my future research is translating my theorization into practical tools, policies, and legal frameworks.
-To this end, my work in progress identifies the challenges in enforcing conceptual suggestions_
+To this end, my work in progress identifies conceptual and practical challenges in enforcing solutions I've proposed._

 <div class="pubs">